 Pepsi’s merger with Frito-Lay allowed Pepsi entry into the snack market, making it one of the largest snack companies worldwide.

 Its decision to acquire Gatorade helped it capture the Sports niche, and now Gatorade is its fourth-largest revenue generator.
 Buying a two-thirds share of Wimm-Bill-Dann Foods aided Pepsi to dominate the Russian beverage industry.

-The point is, diversification is a common tactic popular brands employ when they either want to target a new market or beat the competition.
+The point is, diversification is a common tactic popular brand employ when they either want to target a new market or beat the competition.

 While you still earn mainly from your flagship brands, product diversification distributes your risk and provides you with new business opportunities.

 Pepsi has been merging and acquiring different brands as a growth strategy since the 1960s, which has allowed it to increase its presence and adapt to the changing needs of its customers.

 Brand positioning is Pepsi’s powerful marketing strategy that has gained it a competitive advantage and helped it build a strong customer base.

 If you’re not familiar with the term, brand positioning is a marketing technique companies use to create a certain perception of their brands in people’s minds.
 It is an effective method to penetrate a saturated market and attract your prospect’s attention.

 Given the nature of Pepsi’s products, it’s hard to generate revenues through its product quality alone.
 To carve out its place in the beverage industry, Pepsi instead focused on its image and positioned itself as a contemporary brand.